 This professional program is designed for the theological education of men and women for leadership in the Church in both lay and ordained ministerial roles.
-The curriculum thus seeks to assist students:

-Additional Admission Requirements for the MDiv
+- Pre-Requisite Requirements for the MDiv

 Fifteen semester hours (five courses) of philosophy are required, especially metaphysics, philosophical anthropology, ethics, and some aspects of the history of philosophy.
 Those who lack the full requirements in philosophy are required to take additional courses in philosophy during their first year of study in the MDiv program.
 These courses do not count as credits towards the degree.

 In some cases, a student may apply for advanced standing on the basis of previously completed graduate-level work.
 The student must submit the request in writing to the Committee on Admissions and Academic Standing and supply official transcripts for the desired credits.

 A student may wish to be exempted from particular courses or curricular requirements because of previous studies or experience.
-In such cases the student must have permission from the professor of the course(s) in question.
+In such cases the student must seek permission from the Committee on Admissions and Academic Standing.
 If the exemption is granted, the student must substitute another course in the same area to fulfill the requirement.

 N.B.
 The minimum requirements for the MDiv degree do not necessarily fulfill all the academic and pastoral training needs of those preparing for ministry in today’s Church.
 Students are encouraged to complete additional courses in which they have a special interest or which might be necessary for achieving their personal ministerial goals.
 Candidates for ordination may be advised to supplement the degree requirements with an additional year of full or part-time study.

 - Duration of Studies and Course Load

 A minimum of two semesters are to be devoted to full-time study.
 A minimum residency of one year of full-time study is required or, for transfer students, ten units of study.
 TST work must be completed within a twelve month period.